tsdat/tsdat/docs/source/config/pydantic.rst

 Pydantic and Parameters
 =========================
-Tsdat makes use of the Pydantic libary (https://pydantic-docs.helpmanual.io/) to support automatic validation of the yaml configuration files.
+Tsdat makes use of [Pydantic](https://pydantic-docs.helpmanual.io/) to support automatic validation of the yaml configuration files.
 This means that each customizable class type in Tsdat that can be specified in a yaml file extends a Pydantic base model object.
 To facilitate consistent format and validation checking of parameters, all Tsdat objects should include a ``Parameters`` inner class.
 This means that if you create a custom